ansam304/Prediction-of-Product-Sales/README Template.md

 # Prediction of Product Sales
-## Using Machine Learning to Forecast Food Item Sales Across Different Outlets
+## “Predicting Food Item Sales Across Multiple Outlets Using Machine Learning”

 **Author**: Ansam Aslan

 ### Business problem:

 This project focuses on predicting the sales of food items in different stores.
 The goal is to help the retailer understand which product and store features affect sales the most.
 First, the data was cleaned by fixing missing values and errors.
 Then, visual tools like countplot and heatmaps were used to explore the data and find useful patterns.
-After understanding the data, a machine learning model was created to predict future sales.
-This model can help the business make better decisions about prices, stock, and store management to improve total sales.
+After understanding the data, a machine learning model was created to predict future sales, This model provides actionable insights to support better pricing, stock optimization, and strategic store management decisions to maximize overall revenue.
-Ultimately, the insights from this project aim to support strategic inventory planning and optimize revenue.

 ### Data: